backseats/chonks/contracts/README.md

 `source .env`

 `anvil --fork-url $BASE_SEPOLIA_RPC_URL --fork-block-number 10373769 --fork-chain-id 84532 ` (could be any recent block number, doesn't matter.
 Replace Base Sepolia with Base if you like).
-Just make sure the `REGISTRY.createAccount` function in `PetersMain.sol`'s 3rd value is the same.
+Just make sure the `REGISTRY.createAccount` function in `ChonksMain.sol`'s 3rd value is the same.

 After running Anvil, you can run the Eto Vass tool using